polosson/bughunter/README.md

 ----
 Remaining to do:
-  - Screenshots upload and management
+  - auto resize uploaded image if too big